 Have you ever invested in a quality product partly because of the confidence it inspired with its “lifetime warranty,” then found out that the “lifetime” described was just a few years or even months?
 We understand.
 We’ve all been there.

-But when it comes to dental implants, we can’t even describe their lifetime–they last too long.
+But when it comes to dental implants in Rancho Mirage, we can’t even describe their lifetime–they last too long.

 How the “Bathtub Curve” Defines Product Lifetime

 People who work with consumer goods define product lifetime using what they call a bathtub curve.
 The bathtub curve describes the failure rate of the product, which is typically high at first during the initial “wear in” period, sometimes described as “infant mortality.”
 Then the failure rate drops to some low, constant number over the course of the product’s useful life.
 Finally, as we approach the end of the product’s life, the failure rate rises again, and, eventually, we can expect that essentially all of the products have failed.

 The lifetime of a product is normally when a certain percentage of them is expected to fail.
 Usually, people define the lifetime as when 50% of a product is expected to fail.